How difficult is the Bloomfield Track?

-Bloomfield Track is one of the most iconic 4WD tracks in Australia.
+Bloomfield Track is one of the most iconic 4WD tracks located in tropical Queensland, Australia.
 It stretches between Cape Tribulation and Wujal Wujal Aboriginal community.

 What makes the track special is the majestic rainforest scenery, creek crossing, big ascends and descents and spectacular views.